thacherT1D/new-angular-curriculum/10 - Building Apps/99 - Assessment: Reddit Clone.md

 ## Angular Guidelines

-- All post data should only be stored in a controller
+- All post data should only be stored in memory
-  - (If you want to store data in a Service that's OK too)
-- A page refresh will clear all added posts
+  - That is, a page refresh will clear all added posts, and that's OK
 - You do _not_ have to make any ajax requests or actually contact the reddit API

 ## User Stories